 12 Necessary Questions About Texas Funeral Insurance

-Purchasing burial insurance in Texas is the same process that most other states have.
-Things are slightly different in Texas in their funeral laws, which we will get to later in this article.
+Getting burial insurance in Texas is the same process as in most other states.
+Things are also slightly different in Texas in their funeral laws, which we will get to later in this article.

 1. What is Texas Funeral Insurance?

-Funeral insurance is a type of whole life coverage in the state of Texas.
-This plan is intended to cover funeral expenses and is also known as burial insurance and final expense life insurance.
+Funeral insurance in Texas is a type of whole life coverage.
+These plans are intended to cover funeral costs and are also known as burial and final expense life insurance.
 You will hear these three names used to market the product, but there is no difference between them.

-Since this coverage is a type of whole life insurance, it comes with three permanent benefits.
+Since this coverage is a type of whole life insurance, it has three permanent benefits.

-Coverage Lock: The coverage will never change, which is a critical feature when planning your funeral expenses.
-The death benefit is guaranteed to the listed beneficiary as long as the premiums have been paid.
+Coverage Lock: The coverage will never change, which is critical when planning your funeral expenses.
+The death benefit is guaranteed to the listed beneficiary as long as all premiums have been paid.

 Price Lock: The monthly price is guaranteed to remain the same.
-Other products on the market, like AARP final expense insurance, will actually increase in price the older you get.
-For seniors on a fixed income, the price lock feature is of high importance.
+Other products on the market, like AARP final expense insurance, will increase in price the older you get.
+The price lock feature is essential for seniors on a fixed income.

-Builds Cash Value: A portion will go towards the cash value account for each monthly payment made.
-Over time this account will grow, allowing the policyholder to borrow from it if they choose.
+Builds Cash Value: With each monthly payment, a portion will go towards the cash value account.
+Over time this value will grow, allowing the policyholder to borrow from it if they choose.